PavanRangani/docs/docs/prd/views/requirement.md

         - Shows count of components whose status is Sent
     - Records are shown group by family.
 Family names are sorted in alphabetical order
   - Under each family records are sorted in alphabetical order of Legal entity name.

 - On click of any row opens view page of that Tax return

 ## Tax Component view detail page

 - Shows components details of each tax return
 - Components can be in 4 state: Pending, Received, NA Current Year, Sent.
-So this page shows reocords in this 4 tables
+So this page shows records in this 4 tables

 ### UI Requirement